 Paris Simulation Center: This Center provides hands-on, realistic, risk-free opportunities to learn about high-risk patient encounters and unusual and rare patient cases and to engage in interactive, self-directed, small group and networked learning.
 Students log approximately 40 hours in the Simulation Center during their four years as medical students.
 Students may increase their exposure and conduct research in specific areas of interest by becoming members of the Simulation Center Interest Group.

 Learning and Curriculum Management System (RedMed): Faculty from all required courses post syllabi, web links, articles, discussion questions, notes, handouts, slides, study guides and examination grades on RedMed.
-Students are immediately notified of newly posted materials when they log in to RedMed.
+Content from all courses is available to all years of students.
 New Innovations is the evaluation software used to collect evaluations on students in all four years as well as save examples of student work to their portfolio.

 Academic Advising and Board Preparation Program: All students are provided access to individualized learning assessments and counseling, with tutoring available for students in academic difficulty.
 Second year students are provided additional support via assigned small groups led by fourth year students to hone their test-taking skills and their ability to respond to clinically-based questions.

 Rural Medicine Option: The Trover Campus at Baptist Health Madisonville provides a select group of medical students the opportunity to complete their third and fourth year of medical school in Madisonville, KY.

 Integrated Computer-Based Examinations: All examinations are completed on student computers using the ExamSoft testing program.
 This program provides reports to the student on his/her longitudinal strengths and weaknesses to better help them prepare for boards at the end of year 2.